eiahb3838ya/PHBS_ML_for_quant_project/README.md

 | return figure        | ![images](05%20rolling prediction/outputResults/windA_treeSelection_MyLogisticRegClassifier/windA_treeSelection_MyLogisticRegClassifier_performance.png) | ![images](05%20rolling prediction/outputResults/windA_SVCL1Selection_MyNaiveBayesClassifier/windA_SVCL1Selection_MyNaiveBayesClassifier_performance.png) |

 Also, we compare two strategies, pure long strategy and long-short strategy, both of which are better than simple holding strategy.
 Moreover, long-short strategy has better performance, with 406.83% total compounded yield rate from February 25, 2005 to March 18, 2020 and 1.25 daily Sharpe ratio.

+Basically, XGBoost (of original manuscripts) for classification can be divided into the following 2 parts: (A) Gradient boosting + regularization + XGBoost decision tree.
+(B).
+For large/complicated dataset only: (algorithm optimization) approximate greedy algorithm + parallel learning + weighted quantile sketch + (dealing with missing data)sparsity-aware split finding + (hardware acceleration)cache-aware access + blocks for out-of-core computation major **hyperparameters** that will be covered includes:$\gamma$(gaining threshold, used for pruning), cover(control minimum size of each leaf), $\lambda$(regularization parameter)Compared to AdaBoost, gradient boosting algorithm use same weight(aka. learning rate $\eta$) for each tree in iteration.
+Technically, in each iteration, the predicted value, which is log of odds for classification is updated by:$$F_m(x) = F_{m-1}(x) + \eta \times O_{m}(x)$$ where $x$ is a data point, $O_{m}(x)$ is the output value of data point $x$ in $m$-th XGBoost tree(aka. the predicted/output value in leaf node), $F_m(x), F_{m-1}(x)$ are the predicted log odds (aka. $log(prob./1-prob.)$) value of data point $x$.What's also worth emphasizing in the model part is that, when growing $m$-th tree, if not specified, XGBoost will grow a tree greedily, which literally means trying all possible partition and choosing the one with greatest gain(which is defined by right_child_node similarity + left_child_node_similarity - parent_node_similarity).
+After growing the tree, the pruning step is followed, one way to prune is simply computing whether the best gain excessed $\gamma$ threshold or not.

+As XGBoost implements such an ensemble approach and an automatic feature selection function, this model shows better performance than other models.
+The 55% precision is actually not bad in the stock market because we can only train the historical data and implement no cross validation to reduce the model variance.
+The result matches what the research paper of Xingye Securities shows.

 We also implement naive selection + XGBoost on three other main indexes in China A-Share market, namely HS300, ZZ500 and ZZ800.
 The performances are listed as follows in Table 6.